How to lead Organizational Change: John Kotter’s 8-step change model

 Step 2 – Build a guiding coalition

-The second stage of this change model is to build a guiding coalition to lead the change and to be the face of the change.
+The second stage of this change model is to build a guiding coalition to lead the change.
+This coallition should also be the face of the change.
 People only follow leaders and guiding groups or coalitions that they trust, that they feel represent them and that they feel have their best interests in mind.
 The best coalitions bring together a range of people with different skills, seniorities, voices and backgrounds.
-This diversity helps ensure the coalition has the ability to lead, and the ability to connect with people and gain followers.
+This diversity helps ensure the coalition has the ability to lead, and to connect with people and gain followers.

 Step 3 – Form a strategic vision

-The third stage of Kotter’s model is to create a clear, vibrant, motivating and inspiring vision of the future that people will want to achieve.
+The third stage of Kotter’s 8-step change model is to create a clear, vibrant, motivating and inspiring vision.
+This vision should paint a future that people will want to achieve.
 This is incredibly important as people will only move in a direction if they are clear on where they are heading, and if it’s a destination that they would like to reach (see more on Vision and Mission statements).

 Step 4 – Enlist volunteers